Caring for your Collar

 These are the reasons why we choose to use Latigo and Bridle leathers as our stock collar and leash leathers.
 These reasons also mean that we encourage you to USE your collars and leashes.

-To care for your leather collars and leashes, we recommend investing in a good quality leather cleaner and conditioner.
+Caring for leather in your collars and leashes, we recommend investing in a good quality leather cleaner and conditioner.
 The two brands we recommend are Oakwood and Leather Honey.
 Glycerin Saddle Soap is also an excellent and inexpensive option as well.

 To clean your collar or leash: